 Intro Part

-The intro part was inspired by the loading screen of the Amiga OCS demo Rink a Dink Redux.
-The original screen was intended to show that this is a real old-school OCS demo and not fancy AGA stuff.
-When I saw it at Revision 2013, I immediately had the idea of taking that further back in time - and doing the same with the VCS which is arguably the pre-predecessor of the Amiga.
+The loading screen of the Amiga OCS demo "Rink a Dink Redux" inspired the intro part.
+The original screen was intended to show this is a real old-school OCS demo, not fancy AGA stuff.
+When I saw it at the "Revision 2013" party, I immediately thought of taking that further back in time - and doing the same with the VCS, arguably the pre-predecessor of the Amiga.

 Stage 1: Rip of the original via screen capture from WinUAE.

 Stage 3: Invert the pixel image, define the color for each scanline, and implement kernel colors by changing the background color to add more details.
 I also added a fading effect which was later synced to the music.
-Note that fading is not that easy here, because the VCS with 128 bytes of RAM does not even have enough RAM to store the color for each of the 156 scanlines.
+Note that fading is not easy here because the VCS with 128 bytes of RAM does not even have enough RAM to store the color for each of the 156 scanlines.

 Sine Scroller